siddharthans2000/go-library-API-pr3/README.md

 # go-library-API-pr3
-This project is based a video from Akhil Sharma. (go-bookstore-API)
+The CRUD API basically from the Akhil Sharma's Youtube tutorial. (go-bookstore-API)

 This API performs basic CRUD(Create, Read, Update, Delete) operations on a MYSQL DB.